PE-5: Purpose of Engaging Patients and the Public

 How do you prepare and plan for patient, caregiver, community and public engagement?

 This is the fifth in an ongoing series of posts by Carolyn specifically addressing patient and public engagement.
-Carolyn will continue her series throughout the month of February.
+Links to other posts in the series are found below:

 - PE-1: What is Patient Engagement Health Research?